Surprise Medical Bills Are Driving People Into Debt: Will Congress Act To Stop Them?

 The approach is often referred to as "baseball-style" arbitration because it's the model used by Major League Baseball for some salary negotiations.
 Here's how it works: The plan and the provider each present a final offer to an independent arbitrator for what the procedure should cost.
 The arbitrator then picks one of those two options.

-Senate, Coming Soon: Alexander and Murray Health Care Bill
+Senate, coming soon: Alexander and Murray health care bill

 The Senate Health, Education, Labor and Pensions Committee has primary jurisdiction over the way the federal government regulates employer-sponsored plans, and Chairman Lamar Alexander, R-Tenn., and Sen. Patty Murray, D-Wash., the top Democratic member, are preparing legislation.